jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 <img src="../ILLOS/KSOs.png" width="550px">

-Controlled vocabularies are very nearly synonymous with taxonomies/KOSs.
-CVs stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (both homographs and synonyms/near-synonyms/quasi-synonyms).
+Controlled vocabularies are very nearly synonymous with taxonomies.
+CVs stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words, both homographs/homophones and synonyms/near-synonyms/quasi-synonyms).
 Versus natural languages, CVs:

-- Clearly define the SCOPE of terms;
+- Clearly define the SCOPE of terms using scope notes (SN) and history notes (HN);
-- Provide some way of LINKING synonyms; and
+- Provide some way of linking SYNONYMS, which increases recall;
-- DISTINGUISH between homographs.
+- Distinguish between HOMOGRAPHS, which increases precision; and, optionally,
+- Capture SEMANTIC RELATIONSHIPS between terms, which improves both recall and precision.

-CVs consist of terms and relationships.
+CVs consist of terms and relationships (minimally, between synonyms and homographs).
+Terms may be compound ...

 Terms are chosen if warrant exists:

 - User warrant, which emerges from user search terms and feedback;
 - Literary warrant, which emerges from review of documents and standards; and